How would Naomi Kramer, program manager for JIAS Toronto, describe the organization’s relationship with cloudStack and Salesforce?

-Before it made the switch to the Salesforce platform with cloudStack and their fundraisingManager application, JIAS was using Microsoft Access to handle its client data.
-The custom software performed well when it was first installed, but the platform was no longer being supported, leaving JIAS without the ability to adapt in an increasingly digital environment.
+Before it made the switch to the Salesforce platform and cloudStack’s fundraisingManager CRM, JIAS was using Microsoft Access to handle its client data.
+The custom software performed well when it was first installed, but the platform was no longer supported, leaving JIAS without the ability to adapt in an increasingly digital environment.

-JIAS reached out to one of its primary donors, the UJA Federation of Toronto, for a recommendation.
-The UJA was already in the process of transitioning to Salesforce, and Salesforce in turn directed JIAS to cloudStack, which made an excellent first impression.
+JIAS reached out to one of its primary donors, UJA Federation of Toronto, for a recommendation.
+UJA was already in the process of transitioning to Salesforce, and Salesforce in turn directed JIAS to cloudStack, who made an excellent first impression.

 “Every new member of their team has that attitude.
 Quick about responding, willing to ask questions, willing to figure out how to help us the best possible way.”

 JIAS also appreciated cloudStack’s ability to connect with clients.
 Steve and Ken took the time to get to know JIAS as an organization.

 “They were so warm and willing to learn,” said Kramer.
 “They asked so many questions about us as an agency and what we did, and who we served in order to understand all of our processes.”